Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: 4D Dataset generation

 \subsection{Dataset parameters}

 The parameters that we selected in order to generate a 4D dataset with which to investigate our approach are summarised in Table \ref{tab:dataset_parameters}.
 Our study focused on recognising the global topology of compact manifolds.
 Hence, we restricted our experiments to single-component samples ($\beta_0 = 1$), and ensured that both a cube's boundaries were not disturbed and that cavities did not intersect each other.
 These rules were enforced by implementing a 1-toxel boundary and minimum 6.5-unit spacing between cavities.
 The self-intersection of a cavity was prevented via the simplifications that were explained in Section~\ref{subsec:hypervolumes}.
-The choices for $a_\mathrm{min}$ and $a_\mathrm{max}$, as listed in the $B^2$ row of the $S^1 \times S^1 \times B^2$ column of Table~\ref{tab:dataset_parameters}, were sufficient to produce cavities with a nice resolution.
+The choices for $a_\mathrm{min}$ and $a_\mathrm{max}$, as listed in the $B^2$ row of the $S^1 \times S^1 \times B^2$ column of Table~\ref{tab:dataset_parameters}, were sufficient to produce cavities in an appropriate resolution for the chosen dimensions of our samples.

 Each sample comprised of a 4D $128^4$ cube, with the combined number of 1D, 2D, and 3D holes ranging from 1 to 48.
 A $128^4$ cube was used because it was large enough to contain a non-trivial range of cavities, which afforded the analysis of samples with interesting topologies.
 This data was also slightly bigger than what would have been feasible to be directly analysed using persistent homology methods or CNNs with our hardware (NVIDIA DGX Station, with an Intel Xeon E5-2698 v4 CPU, 256GB RAM, and four V100-32GB GPUs).
 Hence, downscaling became a requirement in order to process this data.
 Note also that the cavity dimensions were small enough that the application of downscaling could potentially disturb the homology of a sample by closing up holes (see Section~\ref{subsec:downsampling_approach}).